EXCLUSIVE-Indian automaker Mahindra cuts over half of North America workforce - sources

 The automaker plans to focus on manufacturing large sport-utility vehicles and electric models for its core India market, where it has lost ground to competitors such as Tata Motors TAMO.NS and Kia Motors 000270.KS.

 (Reporting by Sudarshan Varadhan in Chennai, Aditi Shah in New Delhi and Ben Klayman in Detroit.
-Editing by Mark Potter)
+Editing by Mark Potter and Bernadette Baum)

 ((Sudarshan.Varadhan@thomsonreuters.com; +919810393152; Twitter: https://twitter.com/sudvaradhan @sudvaradhan;))